ruvaldak/Gw2AddonUpdater/README.md

  - probably more.

 References:
-(Basically just shit that I'll look at I'm the future to improve this program)
+(Basically just shit that I'll look at in the future to improve this program)
  - https://github.com/LambdaMathematician/arcdps_check
  - https://github.com/solacelost/update-arcdps